Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4.md

    dotnet build
    dotnet run
    ```
+   After running **dotnet run**, please ask few questions and check if the response is received.
+   For eg:

+   Q1) Which Azure OpenAI model is used here?<br>
+   Q2) What is the endpoint doing in this app?<br>
+   Q3) What role does Semantic Kernel play?

    >**Note**: Getting a 400 (BadRequest) and error "Azure.RequestFailedException: logprobs, best_of and echo parameters are not available on gpt-35-turbo model.
 Please remove the parameter and try again."